Kubernetes and the Service Mesh Era: Exploring the Role of Kubernetes Service Mesh in Networking

-Kubernetes is a game-changer for enterprise organizations.
+The adoption of Kubernetes in enterprise organizations is revolutionizing the way businesses manage their IT infrastructures.
 Automating deployment, scaling, and management of containerized applications allows organizations to embrace a cloud-native paradigm at scale and more easily employ best practices, such as microservices and DevSecOps.

 But as with all tech, Kubernetes has its limits.
 Kelsey Hightower famously tweeted that “Kubernetes is a platform for building platforms.
 It’s a better place to start; not the endgame.”